iluwatar/java-design-patterns/repository/README.md

 INFO  [2024-05-27 07:00:32,881] com.iluwatar.repository.App: Person(id=4, name=Terry, surname=Law, age=36)
 ```

-## Applicability
+## When to Use the Repository Pattern in Java

-* Use when you want to decouple the business logic and data access layers of your application.
+* Apply the Repository pattern when aiming to decouple business logic from data access layers in Java applications, ensuring more flexible and maintainable code.
 * Suitable for scenarios where multiple data sources might be used and the business logic should remain unaware of the data source specifics.
 * Ideal for testing purposes as it allows the use of mock repositories.

-## Tutorials
+## Repository Pattern Java Tutorials

 * [Don’t use DAO, use Repository (Thinking in Objects)](http://thinkinginobjects.com/2012/08/26/dont-use-dao-use-repository/)
 * [Advanced Spring Data JPA - Specifications and Querydsl (Spring)](https://spring.io/blog/2011/04/26/advanced-spring-data-jpa-specifications-and-querydsl/)
 * [Repository Pattern Benefits and Spring Implementation (Stack Overflow)](https://stackoverflow.com/questions/40068965/repository-pattern-benefits-and-spring-implementation)
 * [Design patterns that I often avoid: Repository pattern (InfoWorld)](https://www.infoworld.com/article/3117713/design-patterns-that-i-often-avoid-repository-pattern.html)

-## Known Uses
+## Real-World Applications of Repository Pattern in Java

-* Spring Data JPA: Provides a repository abstraction over JPA implementations.
+* Spring Data JPA exemplifies the Repository pattern by providing a robust repository abstraction layer over JPA implementations, tailored for Java.
 * Hibernate: Often used with DAOs that act as repositories for accessing and managing data entities.
 * Java EE applications frequently utilize repository patterns to separate business logic from data access code.

-## Consequences
+## Benefits and Trade-offs of Repository Pattern

 Benefits: